nsmirosh/Dividendify/README.md

 # Dividendify

 An Android app written in Kotlin aimed at Stock and ETF investors particularly interested in dividend investing.
-The app also acts as a showcase for various technologies.
+The app also acts as a showcase for RxJava, Coroutines and Android JetPack.
+The app will have separate branchers to showcase MVVM, MVP, MVI and VIPER architectures.

 ### Prerequisites